 That's maybe good for them, but probably not for you.

 This is where you take control.
 And you can always adjust things.

 I hope you've found this interactive guide useful.
 If you have any questions about anything, do get in touch with me.

 I'm Doctor David Petherick.
-Click through below to book a free, confidential consultation.
+Click through below to book a free, confidential discussion.

 David Petherick has delivered expert surgery for LinkedIn Profiles since 2006...

 A free ten-minute diagnosis of your profile anywhere, anytime by Zoom.
 No sales pitch, no catch.
 Just expert one to one advice focused on your needs.

 Popular Paid Services